peruvian0311/peruvian0311.github.io/_posts/201-1-21-Some-Updates.md

 ![Lifestyle](https://farm8.staticflickr.com/7561/16149093279_e2d552f3bd_b.jpg)

 >“Milk is for babies.
-When you grow up you have to drink beer.”
+When you grow up you have to drink beer.”-Arnold Schwarzenegger
-Arnold Schwarzenegger quote

 some updates for today on this site.
 I'm including comment using [disqus]( https://disqus.com/).